tshepang/blog/content/project of note: Discourse.md

 rather incredible guy, a game changer of sorts, most notable for helping create what is likely [the most important programming resource on the web].
-So whenever he goes and creates something else, I naturally do pay attention, and this [Discourse] thing looks amazing, at least from by limited usage so far.
+So whenever he goes and creates something else, I naturally do pay attention, and this [Discourse] thing looks amazing, at least from my limited usage so far.

   [The announcement]: http://www.codinghorror.com/blog/2013/02/civilized-discourse-construction-kit.html